Nikil-Singh/Reverse-Engineering/README.md

 Reverse Engineering Report is a compilation of all the walkthroughs with images.
 It also contains basic information needed to perform reverse engineering.

+My Own Algo and Login contain the C code for the programs I wrote that was sent to friends to reverse engineer.